-Belly has an unforgettable summer in this stunning start to the Summer I Turned Pretty series from the New York Times bestselling author of To All the Boys I’ve Loved Before (soon to be a major motion picture!), Jenny Han.
+Belly has an unforgettable summer in this stunning start to the Summer I Turned Pretty series from the New York Times bestselling author of To All the Boys I’ve Loved Before, Jenny Han.

 Kelly’s Pick: THE TERMINAL LIST by Jack Carr will soon be an Amazon Prime original series in April, starring Chris Pratt!
 Before you watch, I recommend hearing this story come to life through the audiobook format, voiced by Ray Porter, who also narrates the other titles in the series: TRUE BELIEVER, SAVAGE SON, THE DEVIL'S HAND, and IN THE BLOOD (coming in April 2022).
 In this New York Times bestselling audiobook, a Navy SEAL has nothing left to live for and everything to kill for after he discovers that the American government is behind the deaths of his team.
 I was in so much suspense while listening to this action-packed thriller, so I'm excited to see how it's transformed into the visual format.